 As a tax preparer, you can offer services such as filing returns, providing tax advice, and representing clients during audits.
 This business requires knowledge of tax laws and attention to detail.
 By providing thorough and accurate tax preparation services, you can build a loyal client base and establish a reputation for expertise and reliability in the tax preparation industry.

-To effectively start a one-person business, begin by creating a detailed business plan.
+To effectively start a one-person business, begin by creating a detailed business plan (learn how to write your business plan here).
 Make a to-do list, and figure out how much time each task will take.
 Get it done, or if it saves you time, hire a freelancer to tackle it for you.
 You can also use online learning platforms like Udemy and Skillshare to upskill yourself if you need to learn a new skill to be more effective in the long term.

 And, of course, be careful with your money.
 Don’t over-purchase equipment and materials, getting used equipment when necessary to avoid unnecessary debt.
-Get a dedicated business bank account so you can keep your business finances neat (and, more importantly, separate).
+Get a dedicated business bank account so you can keep your personal and business finances separate and neat.
 Likewise, be sure to set a clear pricing strategy that balances the value of your good or service with the money you need to be profitable.

 Finally, find people that can help you succeed.
 Network through local associations and social media to gain industry contacts and mentors.
 When you need to, get support from family and friends — sometimes, having one person help you for a couple of hours can save you time and money.